-EDITOR’S NOTE: Some time ago I had the opportunity to interview the incredibly talented Michael Kiske, after his performance with Avantasia in Amsterdam.
+EDITOR’S NOTE: Some time ago I had the opportunity to interview Michael Kiske after his performance with Avantasia in Amsterdam.
 During that interview, Michael mentioned that he was disappointed about what he saw as the “worship of evil” in the metal scene, something about which we continued talking in some of the extensive correspondence that we have exchanged since (and where our opinions have often clashed).

 Seeing the interest that Michael‘s words generated among metal fans, he graciously accepted my invitation to elaborate on these points on an opinion piece for Metal Blast.

 The problem about this idea that ‘heavy-metal glorifies evil’ is that, unfortunately, it is often true.
 It’s not just a “prejudice” from people outside of the metal world; it’s a fact that many within the scene either don’t want to see or admit because they are hypocrites, or because they really can’t see it anymore, having become completely desensitized and morally numb over the years by the brutality of the scene.

 Instead of always denying the facts, the metal scene should finally start to do something about this problem and change its often very sick spirit.
 Instead of being a moral disease, it should become a moral healer!
 Of course being positive or “morally good” in art doesn’t mean that you have to paint the world in pink; after all, aggression can be quite positive when it’s justified by a good reason.
 To express some justified anger about something can be very refreshing, healing and positive; the problem happens when aggressions, frustrations or being negative become an “ideal”.